Welcome to today's edition of the Rush 24-7 podcast.

 This is a bombshell because yesterday in this trial, Judith Miller claimed that her memory was now button-tight.

-It was buttoned down, it was unassailable.
+It was unassailable.

-And spent 48 days in jail or however she says she slept on the floor, not even a cot.
+And she says she slept on the floor, not even the cot.

 Don't ask me why.